IulCosmin/Lambda-function-template/README.md

 ````
 aws lambda invoke --invocation-type RequestResponse --function-name HelloLambdaFunction --log-type Tail outputfile.txt;  more outputfile.txt

 ````

-An sucessful output should contain a status code in the range of 200
+A sucessful output should contain a status code in the range of 200